Barbara Castle: Secretary of State for Social Services, 1974–1976

 In 1975, Castle introduced the Child Benefit Act, superseding the Family Allowances Act 1945.
 The act provided new support for families' first child, unlike the previous system in place, which provided benefit for second and subsequent children.
 Castle also ensured child benefit would be paid directly to mothers, not fathers, unlike Family Allowance, the previous system in place.
 The legislation faced opposition from unions whose male members would receive less take-home pay with the loss of Family Allowance.

 Castle remained in cabinet until Wilson's resignation in March 1976.
 The head of the Downing Street policy unit, Bernard Donoughue, records in his diary that he warned Wilson that Castle's dogged pursuit of personal policy stances on public health would "wreck the NHS".
 Donoughue claims that Wilson agreed, but admitted he would leave it to his successor to resolve.

 Castle lost her place as a Cabinet minister when her bitter political enemy James Callaghan succeeded Wilson as prime minister following a leadership election.
-Although he left Wilson's Cabinet virtually unchanged, he dismissed Castle almost immediately upon taking office, in the midst of a complex health bill that she was steering through the House Commons at the time.
+Although he left Wilson's Cabinet virtually unchanged, he dismissed Castle almost immediately upon taking office, in the midst of a complex health bill that she was steering through the House of Commons at the time.
 Although he had not yet decided on her successor at the time he fired her, Callaghan removed her under the pretext he wanted to lower the average age of his Cabinet, which she regarded as a "phoney reason".
 In an interview years later, she remarked that perhaps the most restrained thing she had ever achieved in her life was not to reply with "Then why not start with yourself, Jim?"
 (Callaghan was four years older than Wilson, the man he was replacing, and less than 18 months younger than Castle).
 Castle was angry to discover that Wilson had broken a private confidence in informing Callaghan that she had intended to retire from the cabinet before the next election.